-Our team is made up of 35+ trainers with industry skills, experience and passion to share with you.
-Selmar trainers are focused on providing training that suits your individual needs, helping you to reach your full potential and achieve your training and career goals.
-Get to know more about our trainers, including their qualifications, experience and personal career journeys.
+Our team is made up of passionate trainers with skills gained from experience in the sector to share with you.
+The Selmar support team is focused on providing training that suits your individual needs, helping you to reach your full potential and achieve your career goals.
+Get to know more about our trainers and support team, including their qualifications, experience and personal career journeys.

 A workplace trainer in Melbourne’s eastern suburbs, Lisa Galley calls her role with Selmar her dream job.